JoaoCalem/CURIA/README.md

 * Multi-agent system architectures.
 * Specific Python packages: LlamaIndex, CrewAI, Ollama, ChromaDB, DuckDB, and Redis.
 * Local deployment of LLMs and vector databases.

----

-Feel free to update this `README.md` as you progress through your project!
-Good luck!